 Graduates of the Program

 Susan Snyder ’01 wholeheartedly recommends CalSWEC and a job in public child welfare to interested students.
-She says that in her work in the Los Angeles County Department of Children and Family Services Emergency Response Unit, she sincerely feels able to make a difference and have an impact on children.
+She says that her work in the Los Angeles County Department of Children and Family Services Emergency Response Unit, she sincerely felt able to make a difference and have an impact on children.
 “Nothing compares to that,” she says.
-UCLA’s CalSWEC program gave her the fundamentals that she honed into her current assessment skills, which she uses in investigating allegations of child abuse.
+UCLA’s CalSWEC program gave her the fundamentals that she honed into her assessment skills, which she used in investigating allegations of child abuse.
 She was grateful for the CalSWEC experience, which allowed her to take classes geared toward learning about public child welfare and gave her access to professors who are knowledgeable about work in that field.
 When faced with a serious dilemma on the job, she says she tries to imagine what her CalSWEC professors would do in that situation, and that thinking guides her decisions.
-Susan is very satisfied with her choice to work in public child welfare – she truly feels that she is making a difference and that she can see the tangible, positive results of her interventions with children and their families.
+Susan was very satisfied with her choice to work in public child welfare – she truly feels that she is made a difference and that she can see the tangible, positive results of her interventions with children and their families.
 Susan went on to get her Ph.D in 2011 and relocated to the South to teach at UNC Chapel Hill, North Carolina.
 Since 2015, she has been teaching at the Georgia State University School of Social Work, which is a minority-majority institution and is on the same street at Martin Luther King, Jr.’s church.

 Corey Hanemoto’s ’97 job with the Los Angeles County Department of Children and Family Services (DCFS) is a little different than many other former CalSWEC students.
 Corey is a program analyst for the Adoptions Division, where he is responsible for the management and organization of a range of data, such as averages for the time it takes to move a case through a finalized adoption.
 Corey describes his job as going beyond case management, and says that he uses the expertise regarding public child welfare that he gained in the CalSWEC program as a filter for organizing the mountains of data that come across his desk.
 He believes that his learning in the CalSWEC program has enabled him to navigate a large organization and taught him the basic policies and practices of DCFS, but also gave him skills he could use in any job he might choose to do.
 Corey is extremely satisfied with his career choice.
 He enjoyed his early experiences as a case-carrying worker, but believes that what he does now has a greater impact on the families and children served by DCFS.
 The data he develops leads to the implementation of plans and policies that have lasting positive impacts for clients.
 Corey’s greatest motivation to continue his work in public child welfare is the continued opportunity to learn on the job and try new things.
 “It never gets old,” he says.